 Medical payments coverage, sometimes called MedPay, helps pay for medical expenses for you and your passengers after an accident, regardless of fault.
 It can cover hospital bills, surgery, and even funeral costs.
 It works alongside your health insurance and can help fill gaps in coverage.

-Louisiana's Unique "Fault" System
+Louisiana's Fault System

-Louisiana operates under a fault-based system for auto accidents.
+Louisiana operates under a fault based system for auto accidents.
 That means the driver who caused the accident is responsible for the other party's damages.
-You can file a claim through the at-fault driver's insurer, through your own insurer, or through the court system.
+You can file a claim through the at fault driver's insurer, through your own insurer, or through the court system.

 Factors That Affect Your Rates